Ensono/stacks-infrastructure-eks/README.md

 # stacks-infrastructure-eks

+BREAKING CHANGE: `external-dns` chart has moved away from the Bitnami chart to the Kubernetes SIG chart.
+If migrating upwards the Bitnami Helm Chart should be removed from the cluster manually.

 ## Kyverno Admission Controller
 This repository includes Kyverno which is deployed within the EKS cluster.
 Kyverno is a policy engine designed for cloud native platform engineering teams.
 It enables security, automation, compliance, and governance using policy-as-code.